data-addict-com/jadynekena.github.io/_posts/2024-10-16-people-are-making-ai-a-big-deal.md

 ## b) Output after training
-- Generative : contents like images, videos, texts, deepfake, voice-over
+- **Generative** : contents like images, videos, texts, deepfake, voice-over
-- Classification :
+- **Classification** : a mail is a spam or not, a handwriting is from this person or not, a photo is a cat or a dog or another animal, etc
-- Prediction :
+- **Prediction** : based on sales we know from the past 10 years, we can predict at 90% accuracy that next month we will have XXX$ of sales
-- Natural language processing (like chatGPT) :
+- **Natural language processing** : like chatGPT, it makes you feel like it understands the meaning of your words

 etc.

 # What AI is NOT (please read this)
 - if ... then ... else ...
-- an automated and reptitive task
+- an automated and repetitive task
 - a decision maker
 - a dashboard